 #!<full path to your program>

-When you run the mount command, ObjectiveFS will supply the filesystem name to the program and expects to receive the filesystem passphrase on stdout.
+s3://filesystem_name) and expects to receive the filesystem passphrase on stdout.
 Leading and trailing whitespace will be removed.
+Example:

 -voption for more details.

 $ sudo mount.objectivefs -v myfs /ofs WARN: bad permissions on '/etc/objectivefs.env/OBJECTIVEFS_PASSPHRASE'; other can read mount.objectivefs: passphrase file has bad permissions, can not execute passphrase program

 last updated by ObjectiveFS staff, June 3, 2021

 ObjectiveFS is a shared file system for OS X and Linux that automatically scales and gives you scalable cloud storage.
 If you have questions or article idea suggestions, please email us at email@example.com